isabella232/solutions-geoevent-java/solutions-geoevent/10.3.0/processors/bearing-processor/README.md

 * The following example configures the Bearing Processor, the other processors can be configured in a similar manner.

 * Open GeoEvent Processor Manager.
-* Create an Input Connector to receive simulated data over TCP.
+* Create an Input service to receive simulated data over TCP.
     * Navigate to ‘Site’ > ‘Services’ > 'Inputs'.
     * Click Add Input and select 'Receive text from a TCP Socket' and configure as illustrated below.

 ![Image of create connector](doc/geometry-input.png)

-* Next, create an Output Connector to observe the received data.
+* Next, create an Output service to observe the received data.
     * Navigate to ‘Site’ > ‘Services’ > 'Outputs'.
     * Select Add Input and select 'Write to a json file' and configure the properties.
 * Create a simple GeoEvent Service to direct the input data to the output using the selected processor.